back

 A social media manager creates a unique social media strategy for their company or organization.
 The bulk of that work is done by analyzing performance metrics and monitoring interactions across various social media platforms.
 A social media manager oversees an organization’s social media accounts to see what content resonates with its target audience.

-With the rise of advertising on social media platforms, a good manager must use savvy and creativity.
-Their job is about making social media posts that meet marketing campaign objectives.
 That means using techniques that maximize views and create buzz for the client.
 So, while this independent job offers lots of personal freedom, it takes a lot of market research and independent study to be successful.

 5. Web Development

-Web developers design, create and manage websites.
+Web developers design, create, and manage websites.
 Developers generally fall into two camps.
 Front-end developers create user interfaces and manage operations.
 Back-end developers build systems to support data and work with software development.
 Both options require lots of time to work out complex problems outside of a team environment.
 Web developers can either work remotely for a company or freelance.

 6. Writing Jobs